baden03/collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.7.10 =
+* improved random id generation when no id is assigned

 = 1.7.9 =
 * jQuery selector for expandanchor no longer needed.